alpaca-core/alpaca-core-sdk/wrapper/java/README.md

-# Alpaca Core SDK Java Wrapper
+# Alpaca Core Local SDK Java Wrapper

 Since we want to be good open source citizens, we conform to Java and gradle's ridiculous directory structure conventions.